 - Trusted System of Record/Reference: Single point of visibility for all sustainability metrics across the value chain, built-in analytics, data validation rules, benchmarking, and performance tracking against goals.

-For more information on EDCI, watch our on-demand webinar with EDCI partners, Ben Morley of BCG and Ben Baxter of BCG Expand.
+For more information on EDCI, watch our on-demand webinar with EDCI partner Ben Morley of BCG.